Learn more about our Advertising Disclosure

 After getting comfortable in your new North Carolina home, it’s time to see what Charlotte is all about.
 Whether you’re into food, art, nature, or nightlife — there’s plenty to check out:

-• Arts and culture: Charlotte is home to museums and cultural arts centers like the Bechtler Museum of Modern Art, Billy Graham Library, Carolinas Aviation Museum, Charlotte-Mecklenburg Fire Education Center and Museum, and Charlotte Nature Museum in Freedom Park.
+• Arts and culture: From historic museums to vibrant art centers, Charlotte offers cultural landmarks like the Bechtler Museum of Modern Art, Billy Graham Library, Carolinas Aviation Museum, and Charlotte-Mecklenburg Fire Education Center and Museum.

 FAQ